AlbanDAVID/Rustyshell/README.md

 - **`type`**: Display information about command types.

 ### 2. Program Execution
-Rustyshell can execute external programs or scripts present in the system's `PATH`.
+Rustyshell can execute external programs or scripts present in the system's `PATH` and print their `stdout`/`stderr`.

 ### 3. Redirection and Quoting
 The shell supports:

-- Standard output (`stdout`) redirection.
-- Standard error (`stderr`) redirection.
+- Redirection operators:  `>, 2>, >>, 2>>`
 - Quoting to handle spaces and special characters.
-- Redirection operators:  `>, 2>, >>, 2>>`

 ---